waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 ![](https://i.postimg.cc/9MPrGHm9/prob7-1.png)

 # Step 6
-**Change the simulation to learn more about the operating characteristics of your chosen method for constructing the 95% confidence interval.**
+**Change the simulation to learn more about the operating characteristics of the chosen method for constructing the 95% confidence interval.**

 I think I will choose to use bigger distribution to test the process, likes set the *N* as 5000 or 10000.
 And I could calculate the other quantile of the distributions to find out is there any different.
 After that, maybe I will use other distribution but not standard normal distribution, such as gamma or beta distribution.